 - Course-based Master’s conferred

-Applicants enrolled in a course-based Master's that is in progress will be assessed as undergraduate applicants.
-Please not that you are not able to update your application after the October 1st deadline.
+Please note that you are not able to update your application after the October 1st deadline.

 You must have completed all program requirements, including the successful defense of your thesis (if applicable) by June 30 in the proposed year of entry (this deadline will be strictly enforced).
 If you have not yet received your graduate degree and are offered a position in the MD Program, you will be required to submit proof of successful completion of all requirements of your graduate program (including successful defense of a thesis, if applicable) prior to June 30 in the proposed year of entry.
 If you are offered a position on the expectation that your degree will be completed, and you are not able to meet this deadline, you will not be granted an admission deferral and will lose your seat in our program.
 We require a final transcript from you, as proof of conferral of your graduate degree.